-Table 9 explains the functions of each of the steps listed in Figure 97 on page 119.
+Table 10 explains the functions of each of the steps listed in Figure 102 on page 125.

-Table 9.
+Table 10.
 Calls for the concurrent server application

-(11) INITAPI Connects the application to TCP/IP, as in Table 7.
-(12) SOCKET This obtains a socket, as in Table 7.
-(13) BIND Once a socket has been obtained, a concurrent server uses this ca to attach itself to a specific port at a specific address so that the clients can connect to it.
-The socket descriptor and a local addres and port number are passed as arguments.
+(11) INITAPI Connects the application to TCP/IP, as in Table 8.
+(12) SOCKET This obtains a socket, as in Table 8.
+(13) BIND After a socket has been obtained, a concurrent server uses this call to attach itself to a specific port at a specific address so that the clients can connect to it.
+The socket descriptor and a local address and port number are passed as arguments.
 On successful return of the BIND call, the socket is bound to a port at the local address, but not (yet) to any remote address.
 (14) LISTEN After binding an address to a socket, a concurrent server uses the LISTEN call to indicate its readiness to accept connections from clients.
 LISTEN tells TCP/IP that all incoming connection requests should be held in a queue until the concurrent server can deal with them.
 The BACKLOG parameter in this call sets the maximum queue size.
-(15) GETCLIENTID This command returns the identifiers (MVS address space name and subtask name) by which the concurrent server is known by TCP/IP.
-This information will be needed by the EXEC CICS START call.
+(15) GETCLIENTID This command returns the identifiers (MVS address space name and subtask name) by which the concurrent server is known by TCP/IF This information is needed by the EXEC CICS START call.
 (16) SELECTEX The SELECTEX call monitors activity on a set of sockets.
 In this case, it is used to interrogate the queue (created by the LISTEN call for connections.
-It will return when an incoming CONNECT call is received or when LCATECB was posted because immediate termination was detected, or else will time out after an interval specified by one of the SELECTEX parameters.
+It returns when an incoming CONNECT call is received or when LCATECB was posted because immediate termination was detected, or else times out after an interval specified by one of the SELECTEX parameters.
 (17) ACCEPT The concurrent server uses this call to accept the first incoming connection request in the queue.
 ACCEPT obtains a new socket descriptor with the same properties as the original.
 The original socket remains available to accept more connection requests.
-The new socket is associated with the client that initiated the connection.
-(18) RECV A RECV is not issued if the FORMAT parameter is ENHANCED and MSGLENTH is 0.
-If FORMAT is ENHANCED, MSGLENTH is not 0, and PEEKDATA is YES, the Listener peeks the number of bytes specified by MSGLENTH.
-If FORMAT is STANDARD, the Listener processes the client data as in earlier releases.
+The new socket is associated with the client that initiated the connection (18) RECV A RECV is not issued if the FORMAT parameter is ENHANCED and MSGLENTH is 0.
+If FORMAT is ENHANCED, MSGLENTH is not 0, and PEEKDATA is YES, the listener peeks the number of bytes specified by MSGLENTH.
+If FORMAT is STANDARD, the listener processes the client data as in earlier releases.
 (19) CICS INQ This checks that the SERV transaction is defined to CICS (else the TRANSIDERR exceptional condition is raised), and, if so, that its status is ENABLED.
-If either check fails, the Listener does not attempt to start the SERV transaction.
+If either check fails, the listener does not attempt to start the SERV transaction.
 (20) GIVESOCKET This makes the socket obtained by the ACCEPT call available to a child server program.
 (21) CICS START This initiates the CICS transaction for the child server application and passes the ID of the concurrent server, obtained with GETCLIENTID, to the server.
-For example, in "Listener output format" on page 130, the parameters LSTN-NAME and LSTN-SUBNAME define the Listener.
+For example, in "Listener output format" on page 136, the parameters LSTN-NAME and LSTN-SUBNAME define the listener.

-Table 9.
+Table 10.
 Calls for the concurrent server application (continued)